smitwaman/Myself/README.md

 I was playing,formatting,configuring,troubleshooting and repairing computers and OS during my engineering drop out years from 2014 to 2016.

-I am an electronics and telecommunication pass out engineer from Pune University in 2017.I have already hardware and operating system's knowledge not like pro hacker but little much.
+I am an electronics and telecommunication pass out engineer from Pune University in 2017.I have hardware and operating system's knowledge not like pro hacker but little much.

 In actually I have started with networking for telecom support in Networks after my engineering.